elijahmanor/elijahmanor.github.com/_posts/2018-02-08-cra-debug-vscode.md

 ## Conclusion

-<div class="g-ytsubscribe" data-channelid="UCSUkyvHHdLuFKkHyYxCmmcw" data-layout="default" data-count="default"></div>
 Thanks for reading this second post in the `create-react-app` series.
 The above video is the first in a series, so stay tuned.
-You may also want to subscribe to the [Manorisms YouTube Channel](https://www.youtube.com/manorisms) to make sure you are notified when new material is posted.